bbcawodu/sample_crossbar_project/docs/heroku_setup.md

 In the Web transport, insted of 8080, we configure the value "$PORT".
 This will make Crossbar.io read the value dynamically upon startup from the environment variable.
 Since the main transport is now listening on a dynamic port, we start a second (WebSocket) transport on our router on fixed port 9000 for the container worker to connect to

+    - In order to run your crossbar project locally, you need to set the PORT environment variable.
+There are several approaches towards accomplishing this, I will outline 2 below
+      - (PREFERRED METHOD) Configure virtual environment activate script to set and unset the PORT environment variable on activation and deactivation respectively
+        - open venv/bin/activate
+        - Add the folllowing the the end of the script:
+            - export PORT='9000'
+                -This sets the PORT environment variable when the virtual environment activates
+        - Add the following at the end of the deactivate () {} function
+            - unset PORT
+                - This unsets the PORT environment variable when the virtual environment is deactivated
-Here is a complete, working configuration:
+     - Second method is outlined in the NOTES section Here is a complete, working configuration:
 (This config is outdated.
 Uses version 1 when version 2 is required)